1659026/Web_2018/README.md

 	= problem: image not fixed at the same size
 	- have problem displaying 3 pic only instead of 6 at 1 time
-	- the next button of carousel will be fix after previous issues fixed
+	- the next button of carousel will be fix after previous issues fixed update 10/09/2018
+	-update banner carousel
+	=problem: styling the carousel Indicators
+	=problem: changing float style of indicators
+	=problem: the carousel button is over-spread the jumbotron